Institut-Malosse/bashi-insulter/README.md

 Change insults as needed :)

-French insults support is currently in dev.
+French insults is now available, it's based on your $LANG value.
+Set it to fr_FR.UTF-8 for french insult.

 ```bash
 noob@barkshi:~ $ sl